Your Facebook Feed – What You Need To Know Now

 Sally wanted to grow her business and realized she really needed to have a Facebook page and more knowledge of using Facebook herself.

 It really helped me to understand how non-bloggers and non-marketers use Facebook.
 They may look for photos of family members and post rarely themselves.
-They use it as a personal news source.
+Others use it as a personal news source.

 How to Use Facebook Lists

-Restricted Friends – This is for people like your parents, kids, bosses that you want to be friends with but don’t want them seeing your posts.
-A little sneaky but it works.
+This is for people like your parents, kids, bosses that you want to be friends with but don’t want them seeing your posts.
+A little sneaky trick here but it works.